misaalsingh/CV_Highway/README.md

 - Test the accuracy of my CNN

 Step Two:
-- This portion will be done with CV2
+- This portion will be done with CV2 & Yolov3
+- Use cv2 and the pretrained yolo model to identify cars on the highway
+- From this I can use numpy and CV2 to asses the displacement of each object and calculate its speed to see which cars are speeding